al1kss/Project-2_Alikhan-Nhan/README.md

     with open(f'database{j}', mode = 'a') as f: # add headers to the new csv file f.writelines(['temperature_bme, temperature_dht, humidity_bme, humidity_dht, pressure_bme, time\n'])

-    # create an instance of an object that we created that can send requests to ISAK Weather API
+    # create an instance of an object that we created that can send requests to the Weather API
     server = http(server_ip = '192.168.4.137', username = input("What is the username you want to choose?"), password = input("What is the password that you want to use?"), sensor_location = input("Where are the censors located at?"), i = j)
     server.register() # this method registers the user

     server.get_token() # this method retrieves an authorization token from the API server print(server.create_new_sensor_all_type()) # create new sensors using the username provided and token generated
 else:
-    # create an instance of an object that we created that can send requests to ISAK Weather API using the existing user's credential
+    # create an instance of an object that we created that can send requests to the Weather API using the existing user's credential
     server = http(server_ip = '192.168.4.137', username = input("What is your username?"), password = input("What is your password?"), i = input('What is your CSV file number?'))

 while True: